 American University of Paris is located in the heart of Paris, near the Eiffel Tower.

-Located near the border between Switzerland and Italy, Franklin College, Switzerland, is committed to the liberal arts with an emphasis in promoting cross-cultural perspectives.
+Located in Lugano, Switzerland near the Italian border, Franklin University Switzerland is committed to the liberal arts with an emphasis in promoting cross-cultural perspectives.

 Richmond University in London offers an ideal freshman-year program for spring admits.